mehasadasivam/mehasadasivam.github.io/README.md

 This is the source code for my personal academic website hosted at [mehasadasivam.github.io](https://mehasadasivam.github.io).

-## About

-I am a PhD student in Finance at Columbia Business School.
-My research interests are in climate finance, public finance, investments and corporate finance.

 ## Website Structure

 - **Homepage**: Personal introduction and working papers